ireas/incremental-ai/lib/engine/cycle/readme.md

 # Cycle

-The **Cycle** of the game engine describes the startup and running of the game loop.
-It is used to define the following:
+The **Cycle** describes the game loop.
+It consists of a periodic timer - the clock - that ticks a predefined number of time each seconds.

-- **Preload**: determines initial game state before the game loop clock starts
-- **Clock**: game loop with regular game ticks updating the game state
+On each tick, a set of registered module methods is called to update the game state.

+> [!IMPORTANT]
+> The update speed on the clock is not directly related to the FPS of the game.